 I. Understanding Subtitle Types

-1. Hard Subtitles (Burned-in Subtitles)
+1. Hard Subtitles (Burned-In Subtitles)

 - Characteristics:

-- Cannot be turned off, always displayed.
+- Cannot be turned off; permanently displayed.

 - Style (font, color, etc.) is fixed and cannot be adjusted.